thejsj/datda/README.md

 ```
 motore
-  --from [mongo/rethinkdb]    // Specify wether to import from MongoDB to RethinkDB or from RethinkDB to Mongo (Default: `mongo`)
+  --source [mongo/rethinkdb]  // Specify wether to import from MongoDB to RethinkDB or from RethinkDB to Mongo (Default: `mongo`)
+  --target [mongo/rethinkdb]  // Specify wether to import to MongoDB to RethinkDB or from RethinkDB to Mongo (Default: `rethinkdb`)
   --db                        // Name of database (Can be overwritten by `rdb_db` and `mongo_db`)

   --mongo_db name_of_database